Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Results

 \subsection{Influence of predictors (RQ3)}

 Influence of predictors was analyzed using the parent variables \textit{(P1) task impression} for the Exp- and Pro-tasks, \textit{(P2) task value} for the Exp- and Rec-tasks, and \textit{(P3) affective impact} for all three task types (cf. Sec.~\ref{MethodQuanAnalysis3}).
-For \textit{gender} and \textit{study program} (3-years Physics, 4-years Physics, and teacher training), Bonferroni-corrected Mann-Whitney and H-Tests revealed no significant differences for any parent variable.
-For \textit{semester}, Mann-Whitney test was significant only for \textit{(P1) task impression} of the Pro-tasks ($Z=3.34$, $p_B=0.001$, $N=50$); first-semester students rated the \textit{(P1) task impression} higher ($M=0.12$, $\mathrm{SD}=0.58$, $N=44$) compared to higher-semester students ($M=-0.89$, $\mathrm{SD}=0.53$, $N=6$).
+For \textit{gender} and \textit{study program} (3-years Physics, 4-years Physics, and teacher training), Bonferroni-corrected Mann-Whitney-U and Kruskal-Wallis tests revealed no significant differences for any parent variable.
+For \textit{semester}, Mann-Whitney-U test was significant only for \textit{(P1) task impression} of the Pro-tasks ($U=20$, $Z=3.34$, $p<0.001$, $p_B=0.001$, $N=50$); first-semester students rated the \textit{(P1) task impression} higher ($M=0.12$, $\mathrm{SD}=0.58$, $N=44$) compared to higher-semester students ($M=-0.89$, $\mathrm{SD}=0.53$, $N=6$).

 Spearman's $\rho$ correlations were computed between the seven predictors treated as covariates and the parent variables; additionally, five correlations between parent variables for the same task type were calculated.
 Out of a total of 55 correlations, only 7 were significant at the $p<0.01$ level without Bonferroni-correction, and just 3 at the $p<0.001$ level, even after Bonferroni-correction.
 Among these seven correlations (cf. Fig.~\ref{fig:Correlations}) are all five correlations between the parent variables.
 Additionally, \textit{high school graduation grade} (with lower numbers indicating better grades in Germany) showed an inverse correlation with \textit{(P2) task impression} of the Exp-tasks, and \textit{prior experience with physics experiments} correlates inversely with \textit{(P2) task impression} of the Pro-tasks.